 As things start to go worse, you need to understand that it is not on you to change them, they were toxic for a long time and it has become their first reaction to everything and sometimes it’s best to leave things as they are and move on.

 Toxic parents are not to be trusted easily and having said that, you as a child need to play it wise around them, you need to understand what are the things that you should share with them.

 Sharing every personal detail with them can lead to chaos.
 You can be friends with them but you shouldn’t trust them with all your emotions.

 - Talk to them

-This may sound contrary to leaving them as they are but talking to them can help if and only if you think that they are mentally stable enough to understand your point.
+This may sound contrary to letting them be as they are, but talking to them can help.
+But only if you think that they are mentally stable enough to understand your point.

 You need to sit with them and make them understand how their actions turned out to be pretty bad for you.
 At the start, this may seem pointless and tiring but you need to remember that it is only by saving them that you will save yourself.

 - Don’t try to reason